Skip to main content

 • Kazakhstan should continue to encourage other states to adhere to the TPNW.

-• Kazakhstan should ensure that all the TPNW obligations are implemented domestically, through legal, administrative, and other necessary measures, including by requesting that Russia continue to refrain from all testing of nuclear-capable missiles at Sary Shagan.
+• Kazakhstan should ensure that all the TPNW obligations are implemented domestically, through legal, administrative, and other necessary measures, including by requesting that Russia refrain from all testing of nuclear-capable missiles at Sary Shagan.

 Can you help us update this state profile?
 Send e-mail